hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

 LEARNING NOTES

 * As [my data mining bible reading notes][1] recorded (Chapter 11, high demensional clustering), even it's biclustering (such as <b>MaPle</b>), which searches subsapace in both objects and features, can be time consuming because it enumerates all the subspaces.
 Here is another implemented example of [HiCS, LOF with description][2], [HiCS code only][3], according to the author, HiCS can solve the subspaces search in an more effective way.
 I think so, since MaPle is publised in 2008, HiCS is published in 2012.
 So deserve to try
-* People have also implemneted another linear method to detect outliers, [LOF][4], it is densitiy based, and calculates nearest neighbours.
-Note that, when there is high dimensional features, PCA, LOF can be less effective.
-This is the so-called The Curse of Dimensionality, when there are more dimensions, proximity-based measures can be time consuming, and outliers, random noise could make the calculation results lose meaning
+* People have also implemneted another method to detect outliers, [LOF][4], it is densitiy based, and calculates nearest neighbours.
+Note that, when there is high dimensional features, PCA (linear regression model), LOF (proximity-based) can be less effective.
+This is the so-called The Curse of Dimensionality, when there are more dimensions, these methods can be time consuming, and outliers, random noise could make the calculation results lose meaning

 [1]:https://github.com/hanhanwu/readings/blob/master/ReadingNotes_DMBible.md